Joeriksson/A_django_junie_test/README.md

 ## Features

+- View diary entries without logging in
-- Create, view, edit, and delete diary entries
+- Create, edit, and delete diary entries (requires login)
 - Track the date, title, content, and technologies used for each entry
 - Responsive design using Bootstrap
 - Admin interface for managing entries
+- Authentication system to protect diary entries